CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster-load-software-snapshot.md

 mkdir -p /fsx/data/output

+### Next Steps

-### Follow instructions to Install CMAQ software on parallel cluster
+1. Follow instructions to Install CMAQ software on parallel cluster

-### Verify that a job runs successfully and compare the timing
+2. Verify that a job runs successfully and compare the timing

-### Save the EBS Volume as a snapshot in the AWS interface
+3. Save the EBS Volume as a snapshot in the AWS interface

-### Change the permissions of the EBS Volume to be PUBLIC
+4. Change the permissions of the EBS Volume to be PUBLIC

 ### Submit a 180 pe job